mheavey2/ticTacToe/README.md

 Above the gameboard, the player who is up next is shown.
 When the game is over, the winner will be declared above the gameboard.

 ![Winner is declared](src/images/ticTacToeWinner.png)

+## Future Improvements

+Future improvements to the game include:

+- displaying the current move number as a status instead of as a button,
+- highlight the 3 winning squares
+- when the game is drawn, display a 'drawn' status message